Falls Church Academy

 The goals of the Falls Church Governor’s Health Sciences Academy are to provide expanded options for students’ health science literacy and other critical knowledge, skills, and credentials that will prepare them for high-demand, high wage, and high-skills health sciences careers in Virginia.

-Falls Church Academy is part of the 6 High School Academies within Fairfax County Public Schools and is a "school within a school" that offers 8 specialized health and human services courses and additional Criminal Justice and education courses for highly motivated high school students.
-Students enrolled in our courses come from approximately 20 different high schools within FCPS.
-Each Academy class is taught by highly qualified instructors who have worked or are currently working in the field of which they teach.
+Falls Church Academy is part of the 6 High School Academies within Fairfax County Public Schools and is a "school within a school" that offers 9 specialized health and human service courses, a Criminal Justice course and two language courses for motivated high school students.
+Students enrolled in Academy courses come from approximately 20 different high schools within FCPS.
+Each Academy course is taught by highly qualified instructors who have worked or are currently working in the field of which they teach.
 This allows them to bring the most current business, human service and medical practices to their curriculum.

-We have a unique opportunity to offer on-site courses and one off-site course for our students so the best learning environment can be provided.
-Our Practical Nursing 1 course is our off-site course offered at The School of Practical Nursing in Fairfax County Public Schools located at the Plum Center for Lifelong Learning.
+The Academy has a unique opportunity to offer on and off-site courses for our students so the best learning environment can be provided.
+Our Intro to Nursing, Patient Care Technician and Practical Nursing 1 courses are off-site and offered at The School of Practical Nursing in Fairfax County Public Schools located at the Plum Center for Lifelong Learning.

 Fairfax County Public School - High School Academies